Imafikus/teh_petlja/NetGame/Hard/README.md

     sm.config(hostname)
     ```

-    We have a server running at `lambda-lab.cf`, that can be used for this game.
+    We have a server running at `smor.cloud.magija.rs`, that can be used for this game.

 `smor` uses "mailboxes" to pass around messages.
 Think of them as actual boxes which sit on the server, and you can `put` messages into them, or `get` messages out.
 Once you `get` the message it's gone from the box - you can't get it again so be sure to store it in a variable as long as you need it.
 Also messages are retrieved in the same order they are put in - First In, First Out.